vlandham/chrisandemmy_service/en/chrisandemmy.md

 *Jane Wells (1886)*

 >Let your love be stronger than your hate or anger.

-Learn the wisdom of compromise, for it is better to bend a little than to break.
+>Learn the wisdom of compromise, for it is better to bend a little than to break.

-Believe the best rather than the worst.
+>Believe the best rather than the worst.

-People have a way of living up or down to your opinion of them.
+>People have a way of living up or down to your opinion of them.

-Remember that true friendship is the basis for any lasting relationship.
+>Remember that true friendship is the basis for any lasting relationship.

-The person you choose to marry is deserving of the courtesies and kindness you bestow on your friends.
+>The person you choose to marry is deserving of the courtesies and kindness you bestow on your friends.

-Please hand this down to your children and your children’s children.
+>Please hand this down to your children and your children’s children.

-# Exchange of Rings

-# Pronouncement
+# Rings & Pronouncement

+Do you have the ring?

+_[exchange rings]_

-By the power invested in me by the state of Massachusetts, on this beautiful day, the first of June, 2013, , I am wonderfully happy to announce you man and wife.
+By the power invested in me by the state of Massachusetts, on this beautiful day, the first of June, 2013,I am exceptionally happy to pronounce you man and wife.

 You may kiss my sister.

+_[kiss]_

 _[turn to audience]_

-May I introduce to you, Mr and Mrs. Emily and Christopher Jedras.
+I would like to introduce to you, Mr and Mrs. Emily and Christopher Jedras.

 _[cheers]_

+_[music starts]_

+_[recessional begins]_